gouravsarkar22/Premier-League-Match-Prediction-Project/README.md

 3. Class Imbalance - Football match outcomes are naturally imbalanced (more home wins).
 4. Model Selection - Ensemble methods (Random Forest, following with voting classifier with 58% accuracy) perform best for this type of data.
 5. Evaluation - Cross-validation is crucial for reliable performance estimates
+6. Overfitting - High accuracy (>75%) in football prediction indicates data leakage
+7. Transformation - Log transformation should be applied selectively, not universally.
+8. Compatibility - Professional betting modles achieve 65-70%, whereas our 61% is competitive and realistic.